japila-books/apache-spark-internals/docs/storage/MemoryStore.md

 memoryUsed: Long
 ----

-memoryUsed requests the <<memoryManager, MemoryManager>> for the xref:memory:MemoryManager.adoc#storageMemoryUsed[storageMemoryUsed].
+memoryUsed requests the <<memoryManager, MemoryManager>> for the memory:MemoryManager.md#storageMemoryUsed[storageMemoryUsed].

 memoryUsed is used when MemoryStore is requested for <<blocksMemoryUsed, blocksMemoryUsed>> and to <<logMemoryUsage, logMemoryUsage>>.